KyroChi/ParkTools/README.md

 # Instalation

-This plugin is very easy to install and run, simply download this project as a .zip file and unzip the contents into your SketchUp Plugins directory.
-Than restart Sketchup and everything should work!
+Unpack the zip file and move the "ParkTools" directory and the "ParkTools.rb" file into your sketchup plugins directory

 ### Know Issues